An archetale in the Assembling Terrania Cycle

 “But one scribe’s voice on their side would never be enough, any more than it would be here.”

 “Quite so.
-What is needed is an inter-realm ‘embassy’ to maintain open communications between the Coaguum and the Dreamvale.”
+What is needed is an inter-realm ‘embassy’ to maintain open communications between the Coaguum and the Dreamvale.
+Only then might these disastrous wars finally come to an end and never return.”

 As she thought, I admired yet again Firiel’s capacity for reflection and insight.
 Even as her gaze turned inward, her eyes retained their focus upon the details at hand: the twirl of a breeze-inspired leaf; the yellow flicker of an animal’s unblinking eyes in the shadows near a tree trunk; the glowing pulsations crossing and recrossing the teaching stone….

-“Each represents a temporary alignment across realms, as the imaginal truth here receives physical expression over there.
+“Each creative act initiates a temporary alignment across realms, as the imaginal truth here receives physical expression over there.
 But the conversation is not sustained.
-It is possible to draw upon the Dreamvale even while diminishing its status to that of one’s own production, just as it is possible to forget to bring the magic into full manifestation.
+In fact, it is possible to draw upon the Dreamvale even while diminishing its status to that of one’s own production, just as it is possible to forget to bring the magic into full manifestation.

 “What is needed now is for occupants of both realms to sustain the alignment, at first by realizing that each realm requires the company of its counterpart.”